What is Wi-Fi 7?

 In 2013, the IEEE 802.11ac standard, also known as Wi-Fi 5, was released, which uses more efficient technology to support higher data transfer rates and larger network capacity, up to 6.9Gbps.

 In 2019, the IEEE 802.11ax standard, also known as Wi-Fi 6, was released, which supports more devices to connect simultaneously and provides higher data transfer rates and better network performance, up to 9.6Gbps.
+2. What is Wi-Fi 7?

 The Wi-Fi Alliance will release the IEEE 802.11be standard in 2024, which is now known as the seventh generation wireless network technology Wi-Fi 7.